What Does A Mailman do?

 - Education: You must have a high school diploma and a good command of the English language.

 - Age: According to the United States Postal Service, those that are 16 years or older can apply for a mail carrier job as long as they have a high school diploma.

 - Citizen: You must be a US citizen or permanent residency.

 - Physical Condition: You must be able to lift at least 50 pounds and be able to walk or drive for long stretches, so a medical assessment will be done to ensure you can meet the physical needs.
-If these are not things you can do you may want to create a plan to meet these requirements before applying.
+If these are not things you can do you may want to create a physical fitness plan to meet these requirements before applying.

-- Background Check: You will need to undergo a criminal background check.
+- Background Check: You will need to pass a criminal background check.

 - Postal Exam: Test 473 is postal exam that is required by all applicants.
-The written exam includes form completion memory and coding skills, form completion accuracy and other items and is approximately 2 hours long.
+The written exam includes form completion memory and coding skills, form completion accuracy and other items.
+It is approximately 2 hours long.
 Applicants must pass this test to have a chance at getting hired.
 There are opportunities online to get practice tests and a study guide to help you pass the test, so take advantage of these!
 After the exam you may make it to the USPS pre hire list which is the next step in the hiring process.

 - Interview: Those that do well on the exam will be invited in for an interview.
 This will allow the organization to help get to know you better and for you to ask questions to ensure the job is a great fit.

 After you complete all of the above, you may be offered the position.
 You will start your career as an entry level position, but do it well and you can find yourself moving up the ladder.
 Take advantage of the on the job training and ask questions and learn as much as you can from the more experienced mail carriers.